SaxoBank/openapi-samples-js/websockets/realtime-quotes/README.md

 This is an example on retrieving realtime quotes.

-It contains an example using JSON messages and the more complex, but slightly faster [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview).
+It contains an example using JSON messages.
+For the more complex Protobuf there is another sample available.

-For ProtoBuf, the library [protobuf.js](https://github.com/dcodeio/protobuf.js) is used.

 More on prices: https://www.developer.saxo/openapi/learn/pricing